Non-Stationary Queues with Batch Arrivals: Introduction

-Another recent application of batch queueing models is in the space of cloud-based data processing.
+A recent application of batch queueing models is in the space of cloud-based data processing.
 In this case, the batches arriving to the system are collections of jobs submitted simultaneously.
 These jobs are then served by each being processed individually and returned.
 For more discussion, detailed models, and specific analysis for this setting, see works such as \citet{lu2011join, pender2016law, xie2017pandas, yekkehkhany2018gb} and references therein.
-Another more relevant application is in infectious disease modeling such as COVID-19, see for example \citet{kaplan2020covid, morozova2020model, palomo2020flattening}.
+Another relevant application is in infectious disease modeling such as COVID-19, see for example \citet{kaplan2020covid, morozova2020model, palomo2020flattening}.
 In this setting, the results for patients who potentially have COVID-19 arrive in a large batch to be processed at a facility.
 Moreover, the data that we observe from COVID-19 is also of batch form as counts are made daily.
-Finally, an emerging application of batch queues is in context of autonomous vehicles moving in platoons (batches) down highways and roads, see for example \citet{mirzaeian2018queueing, hampshire2020beyond, daw2019beyond}.
+Finally, an emerging application of batch queues is in context of autonomous vehicles moving in platoons (batches) down highways and roads, e.g.~\citet{mirzaeian2018queueing, hampshire2020beyond}.
+Such applications also serve as the inspiration for the batch arrival queue staffing problem studied by \citet{daw2021staff}.